Sequential Network Design: The Model

-The quasi-complete (QC) graph is a subclass of NSGs, and it has the largest possible complete subgraph among all graphs with a given the total number of links.
-Specifically, for a QC graph with $t$ links, where $\frac{p\left( p-1\right) }{2}\leq t<\frac{p\left( p+1\right) }{2}$, there exists a unique maximal clique of size $p$.
-Figure \ref{fig:QC} presents QC graphs with 5 nodes and various number of links.
-It is worth noting that, given a fixed number of links, a QC graph is unique up to permutation.
-Figure \ref{fig:QC} also illustrates a dynamic network formation process with 10 periods.
+The quasi-complete (QC) graph represents a specialized subclass of NSGs characterized by having the largest possible clique among all graphs with a given number of links.
+Specifically, for a QC graph with $t$ links satisfying $\frac{p(p-1)}{2}\leq t<\frac{p(p+1)}{2}$, there exists a unique maximal clique of size $p$.
+Figure \ref{fig:QC} displays QC graphs with $n=5$ nodes for varying numbers of links $t$.Notably, for a fixed number of links, the QC graph is unique up to isomorphism.
+Figure \ref{fig:QC} also illustrates a dynamic network formation process across $T=10$ periods.